Click image for more! |

 Like pork and tofu adobo dish.
 Have you tried that?
 In high school, after a

-bout of boxing, my huge Chinese classmate invited me for lunch and offered me
+bout of boxing, my huge Chinese classmate who lived in Binondo invited me for lunch and offered me

 Tofu and Pork Adobo which tasted like barbecue!
 It made us forget the punches we took.